20 Baffling Forensic Cases That Stumped Everyone

 Who really assaulted the Central Park Jogger?

 Looks like we’ll never know for sure what really happened that night in 1989 when the Central Park jogger was assaulted and left for dead.
 Five teenagers—”Central Park Five”—were rounded up as suspects, but none of their DNA matched the crime’s DNA evidence.
 Nevertheless, the jury convicted each of the Central Park Five based on circumstantial evidence, and all five were imprisoned until 2002, when another man, Matias Reyes, confessed to the crime.
 Law enforcement claimed his DNA was a match, but Reyes will never stand trial because the statute of limitations has expired.
+These medical mysteries still stump doctors.

 Who murdered Louise Talley?

 Anthony Wright served more than 20 years in prison for the 1991 rape and murder of 77-year-old Louise Talley before he managed to convince a judge to re-examine the original forensic evidence.
 Upon re-examination, it was found the DNA evidence matched that of another man, Ronnie Byrd.
 Wright was exonerated, but because Byrd was already dead, the new evidence will never be scrutinized at trial.
-Here are 10 true crime books we don’t recommend reading at night.

 The murder of Meredith Kercher